 1.1.1 Societal level influences

 First, while the literature highlights several macro-level correlates (e.g. political culture, trust in government), economic inequality stands out as the most discussed factor.
-Comparative research in Europe found higher support for income redistribution in countries with higher inequality (Velev and Schmidt-Catran 2024; Finseraas 2009).
-However, despite rising levels of inequality in the past decades, support for redistribution remained apparently stable over time (Lupu and Pontusson 2023),.
-Nevertheless, some studies emphasise the role of perceptions of inequality in this relationship, which may differ from actual trends in inequality (), and covering a longer period of time, Hillen and Steiner (2025) find evidence that demand for redistribution grows when levels of inequality rise, so lack of policy responsiveness might be due to other factors rather than a lack of public demand.
+Comparative research in Europe found higher support for income redistribution in countries with higher inequality (Velev and Schmidt-Catran, 2024; Finseraas, 2009).
+However, despite rising levels of inequality in the past decades, support for redistribution remained apparently stable over time (Lupu and Pontusson, 2023).
+Nevertheless, some studies emphasise the role of perceptions of inequality in this relationship, which may differ from actual trends in inequality (Trump, 2023), and covering a longer period of time, Hillen and Steiner (2025) find evidence that demand for redistribution grows when levels of inequality rise, so lack of policy responsiveness might be due to other factors rather than a lack of public demand.

 1.1.2 Socio-demographic predictors of welfare attitudes

 Several socio-demographic characteristics have been found to be associated with welfare attitudes and support for income redistribution.
-In terms of gender, women are found to be systematically more progressive in relation to policy preferences and support for redistribution (Shorrocks and Grasso 2020; Inglehart 2018; Grasso and Shorrocks 2025).
-The drivers of this gap are less understood, however, with some explanations pointing out to the role of societal normative and policy frameworks (Goossen 2020), and others highlighting men’s overconfidence in their abilities and consequential disfavour of social protection policies (Buser et al. 2020).
+In terms of gender, women are found to be systematically more progressive in relation to policy preferences and support for redistribution (Shorrocks and Grasso, 2020; Inglehart, 2018; Grasso and Shorrocks, 2025).
+The drivers of this gap are less understood, however, with some explanations pointing out to the role of societal normative and policy frameworks (Goossen, 2020), and others highlighting men’s overconfidence in their abilities and consequential disfavour of social protection policies (Buser et al., 2020).

 Another important factor underlined in the literature is the difference across age groups and generations.
-Steele, Cohen, and Van Der Naald (2022) find statistically significant differences across a sample of 30 countries with older respondents being more favourable of income redistribution.
-Using age-period-cohort analysis, Grasso and Shorrocks (2025) highlights the association between gender and generation, with the cohorts of women born after 1946 being more supportive of redistribution compared to men in their cohorts.
+Steele, Cohen and Van Der Naald (2022) find statistically significant differences across a sample of 30 countries with older respondents being more favourable of income redistribution.
+Using age-period-cohort analysis, Grasso and Shorrocks (2025) highlight the association between gender and generation, with the cohorts of women born after 1946 being more supportive of redistribution compared to men in their cohorts.

 1.1.3 Political attitudes and welfare attitudes

 There is robust evidence on the significant association between welfare/ redistributive attitudes and a range of ideological dispositions.
-Overall, almost all studies indicate higher support for welfare policies and redistribution among those who positioned themselves as more left-leaning in the left-right ideological scale (Jaeger 2008).
+Overall, almost all studies indicate higher support for welfare policies and redistribution among those who positioned themselves as more left-leaning in the left-right ideological scale (Jaeger, 2008).
 Although country-level characteristics might play a moderation role, Lindqvist (2025) finds that this relationship is generalised across most European countries.

 1.1.4 Welfare for whom?

 A central concern in the literature on the support for the welfare state is the extent to which the public have a hierarchy of groups that are seen as more or less deserving of support.
-In an overview of this research, Oorschot and Roosma (2017) note that support for welfare policies, social transfers and redistribution is conditional on the social legitimacy of these policies’ target groups.
+In an overview of this research, van Oorschot and Roosma (2017) note that support for welfare policies, social transfers and redistribution is conditional on the social legitimacy of these policies’ target groups.

-Support for redistribution policies and anti-poverty strategies is also related to individuals understanding of the causes of poverty or wealth.
-Those that attribute poverty or wealth to individual behaviour or disposition are less likely to support redistribution policies, while those that attribute them to external, structural forces are more likely to support redistribution (Bullock, Williams, and Limbert 2003).
+Support for redistribution policies and anti-poverty strategies is also related to individuals’ understanding of the causes of poverty or wealth.
+Those that attribute poverty or wealth to individual behaviour or disposition are less likely to support redistribution policies, while those that attribute them to external, structural forces are more likely to support redistribution (Bullock, Williams and Limbert 2003).

 1.1.5 Experimental studies of welfare attitudes